Obi1knube/UnsplshImageSearch/README.md

 # UnsplshImageSearch
-This React App is an image search engine . it Uses Splash 3rd party API to get images
+This React App is an image search engine . it Uses Unsplash 3rd party API to get images